spack/spack-tutorial/tutorial_spack_scripting.rst

 - explore abstract and concretized specs; and
 - directly access other internal components of Spack.

-Let's launch a Spack-aware python interpreter with ``spack python``:
+Let's launch a Spack-aware python interpreter by entering:

 .. literalinclude:: outputs/scripting/spack-python-1.out
    :language: console
    :emphasize-lines: 1,4

-As with a regular ``python`` REPL, ``exit()`` will quit and get you back to the terminal.
+Since we are in a python interpreter, use ``exit()`` to end the session and return to the terminal.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Accessing the ``Spec`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now let's take a look at the Spack ``Spec`` object.
-You've heard all about specs in earlier tutorials, but here we'll be looking directly at Spack's internal ``Spec`` representation.
-We'll look at how to use simple ``Specs`` as well as how to make queries about installed packages using Spack's internal database.
+Now let's take a look at the internal representation of the Spack ``Spec``.
 As you already know, specs can be either *abstract* or *concrete*.
 The specs you've seen in ``package.py`` files (e.g., in the ``install()`` method) have been *concrete*, or fully specified.
 The specs you've typed on the command line have been *abstract*.
-Understanding the differences between the two is key to understanding Spack's internal API.
+Understanding the differences between the two types is key to using Spack's internal API.

-Open another python interpreter with ``spack python``, instantiate the ``zlib`` spec, and check a few properties of an abstract spec:
+Let's open another python interpreter with ``spack python``, instantiate the ``zlib`` spec, and check a few properties of an abstract spec:

 .. literalinclude:: outputs/scripting/spack-python-abstract.out
    :language: console